-What the Claude Code leak actually reveals: a methodology for building AI agents
+A methodology for building AI agents

 On March 31, 2026, a 59.8 MB .map file was accidentally published in Claude Code's npm package.
 512,000 lines of TypeScript, 1,906 files.
-Anthropic's entire agent harness exposed.
+Anthropic's entire agentic harness exposed in broad daylight.

 The number that changes everything